 Flu vaccines are especially important for children at high risk for complications from the flu such as those with a chronic disease such as asthma, heart disease, decreased immune system function due to a primary condition or from medications such as steroids, renal disease, or diabetes mellitus.

-All eligible children may receive the inactive vaccine but only those 2 years and older who are healthy should receive the live nasal spray flu vaccine or "mist."
+All eligible children may receive the inactive vaccine shot but only those 2 years and older who are healthy should receive the live nasal spray flu vaccine or "mist."
 All adults should receive the flu vaccine yearly; this is especially important for adults who live in the same household as someone who has a high risk for flu complications or who care for children under the age of five years.

 The flu vaccine has few side effects, the most common being fever and redness, soreness or swelling at the injection site for the flu shot, or runny nose, congestion and sore throat for the nasal spray vaccine.